mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

 TODO talk about defaults?

-- `attenuation_file` - The full path to the attenuation file.
+- `attenuation_file_path` - The full path to the attenuation file.
 This is used with the algorithm :ref:`PearlMCAbsorption<algm-PearlMCAbsorption>`

 - `calibration_directory` - This folder must contain various files such as